dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: When is it appropriate for a business analyst to use cost-benefit analysis?
 A: To determine if the solution will provide adequate value to the organization
-B: To analyze if the solution meets various stakeholder needs
+B: To analyze if the solution meets various stakeholder needs and expectations
 C: To assess how business rules influence organizational decision-making
-D: To prioritize requirements and their associated risks
+D: To prioritize requirements and their associated risks and opportunities
 Answer: A
 Explanation: Cost-benefit analysis is primarily used to assess the financial viability of a solution, determining if it will deliver acceptable value to the organization.
 This assessment is typically part of defining the business case.